flub78/multitenant/doc/testing.md

 * Robustness tests. (todo) These test check the behavior of the system under heavy load and should provide a way to size the servers against the expected load.

+A discussion on how to chose between unit test and BDD (given-when-then) tests. https://specflow.org/challenges/bdd-vs-unit-tests/

 ## TDD Test Driven Development

 Test driven development.
 It implies the tests to be developed before the code.